Hiimus/veggie-time/README.md

 The users of this site will be first time visitors and site members.
 ### First Time Visitor
 - As a first time visitor, I want to browse recipes, so that I can easily find recipes I want to read more about.
-- As a first time visitor, I want to see images of the meal so that I can see how the dish looks like.
+- As a first time visitor, I want to see images of the meal so that I can see what the dish looks like.
 - As a first time visitor, I want to see some sort of rating system, so that I can see what others think about them.
 - As a first time visitor, I want to see all the ingredients needed so that I know what is needed in order to make the dish.
-- As a first time visitor, I want to see intructions on how to use the ingredients, so that I know how to make the dish.
+- As a first time visitor, I want to see instructions on how to use the ingredients, so that I know how to make the dish.
 - As a first time visitor, I want to be able to search for recipes, so that I can search instead of browse for recipes.
 - As a first time visitor, I want to know if the dish is easy, medium or hard to make, so that I know the difficulty level of the dish.
-- As a first time visitor, I want to know how long it takes to make the dish, so that I can expect how much time I will use.
 ### Site Members
-All the features mentioned for the first time users also applies to the site members.
+All the features mentioned for the first time users also apply to the site members.
-- As a site member, I want to be able to store recipes, so that I can save the recipes i'm more interested in.
+- As a site member, I want to be able to store recipes, so that I can save the recipes I'm more interested in.
 - As a site member, I want to add recipes, so that I can share my own recipes to the site.
 - As a site member, I want to be able to edit my recipes, so that I can change it if I want to.
 - As a site member, I want to be able to delete my recipes, so that I can remove added recipes if I want to.

 ## Design
 ### Colors
 There are mainly three colors used on this site, which is pistachio, raisin black and white.
-Standard Materialize colours (red, green) where used on most buttons.
+Standard Materialize colours (red, green) were used on most buttons.

 ![colour-scheme](readme_img/colour-scheme.JPG)

 - The green pistachio colour is the most used colour.
-The reason behind this is because vegetables are often assosiated with this color.
+The reason behind this is because vegetables are often associated with this color.
 I also think the standard materialize green colour was better suited for the buttons, and not across the whole site.
 - The black raisin colour is used in the product section, and I think it is a nice contrast to the pistachio color.
 This color is also used on the login and register button
 - The Orange Crayola colour is only used when hovering over areas where the color black raisin is used.
-These colour go well together and was inspired from this [Free Frontend card](https://codepen.io/fatihtakey/pen/eyyWVr).
+These colors go well together and were inspired from this [Free Frontend card](https://codepen.io/fatihtakey/pen/eyyWVr).
 - The white color is used throughout the site, and in my opinion works great due to the high contrast against the pistachio and raisin black.
 ### Fonts
-There are used two different fonts on this site: 'Leckerli One' and 'muli'.
+There are two different fonts used on this site: 'Leckerli One' and 'muli'.
 Both of these fonts were found when I was browsing [Free Frontend](https://freefrontend.com/).
 The Leckerli One font was inspired from [this page]( https://codepen.io/tsimenis/pen/xVPLjp).
 I think this font looks great for my project, and gives a playful image.
 The muli font was found from [this page](https://codepen.io/fatihtakey/pen/eyyWVr).
 This font looked so good I just had to use it.
 This font is cleaner than Leckerli One, so where that font is not used, I have chosen muli.